Humbugs/Humbugs.github.io/_products/yorkshire-mix.md

 height:
 depth:
 weight:
-meta_description: Yorkshire Mix sweets only £1.20/100g.
+meta_description: 'Yorkshire Mix sweets only Ãº1.20/100g.
 Traditional sweets and more at Humbugs Confectionery Store.
-Specialists in satisfying your sweet tooth!
+Specialists in satisfying your sweet tooth!'
 brand: Maxons
 type: [Hard]
 flavour: [Lemon]